dainst/Gelehrtenkorrespondenz/README.md

 * `crfsuite` : a couple of useful scripts from the older python module [CRFSuite](https://github.com/chokkan/crfsuite) (but actually, `training.py` makes use of just a few scripts of them; **to do**: get rid of the useless / unused stuff)
 * `doc` is where the ipynb with the documentations and tutorials will go
+* in `graph_db_imports` you can find some scripts and raw data for importing into graph databases (currently neo4j only)

 ## How do I install them?